 About Community Technology Grants

 For over 20 years, the Community Technology Grants program (fka the Community Access Capital Grant) has provided funding throughout Multnomah County to nonprofits, educators, libraries and local governments to support use of technology resources for a public benefit.
-The program invests in local entities to support the Institutional Network (I-NET) and in producing video content to be shared on the community media center channels in order to meet project-related goals and objectives.
-Current program requirements are limited to investments in producing video content only.
+The program invests in local entities to produce video content to be shared on the community media center channels in order to meet project-related goals and objectives.

 How much can I request?